Rayan-Arshed/retail-mart-data-sql/README.md

 # retail-mart-data-sql
-Data sets for the Retail Mart SQL exercise, Workshop 2
+Datasets for the Retail Mart SQL exercise, Workshop 2